cisnlp/GlotStoryBook/README.md

 ## Citation
-If you use any part of this code and data in your research, please cite it using the following BibTeX entry.
+If you use any part of this code and data in your research, please cite it  (along with https://github.com/global-asp/) using the following BibTeX entry.
 This work is part of the [GlotLID](https://github.com/cisnlp/GlotLID) project.

 ```